carsonslater/mentored_research2022/README.md

-# mentored_reasearch_2022
+# mentored_research_2022
-All of the code from my research project from the Fall 2022.
+All of the code from my research project from the Fall 2022, using SKU data from anatunai in Indonesia!